Insurance

 You're uninsured or do not want to go through insurance (and also do not have a government health plan).

-You want to get started as soon as possible and are interested in compounded GLP-1s (which cost $299 or $399 per month depending on the medication and are not covered by insurance).
+You want to receive your medication quickly and are interested in compounded semaglutide (which is $299 per month and is not covered by insurance).

 You’re willing to pay about $900–$1,500 a month for branded GLP-1s like Ozempic, Zepbound, Wegovy, and Saxenda.